 SYC and HYPA moved in together at the new, purposely designed premises in Currie Street, Adelaide, in April.
 Designed with young people in mind, teams of young people produced artworks and helped to manufacture and fit out the office partitions.
 The new premises provided SYC and HYPA and its young clients with facilities never had before.
 Three separate sites were brought together with this move, a long term (10 year minimum) investment by SYC.

-Training Prospects opened its first interstate office in Toowoomba, Queensland, to service the high demand for Oil and Gas Drilling qualifications in that State.
+We opened our first interstate office in Toowoomba, Queensland, to service the high demand for Oil and Gas Drilling qualifications in that State.

 Job Prospects won Disability Employment Services Contracts